gertanoh/proglog/Readme.md

 for stateless application, use deployment.
 For example, for a service that persists to a relational database, like postgres, you'd run the API service with deployment and Postgres with a statefulset

+# TODO
+Raft log store does not clean up